mlcommons/mlcube/docs/getting-started/hello-world.md

 export https_proxy=...
 ```

-## Configuring MLBox
+## Configuring Hello World MLCommons-Box
-MLBoxes need to be configured before they can run.
-To do so, users need to run the MLBox runner with `configure`
+Boxes need to be configured before they can run.
+To do so, users need to run a MLCommons-Box runner with `configure`
-command providing path to a MLBox root directory and path to a platform configuration file.
-Hello World MLBox is a
+command providing path to a box root directory and path to a platform configuration file.
+The Hello World box is a
-docker-based MLBox, so users provide path to a Docker platform configuration file that sets a number of parameters,
+docker-based box, so users provide path to a MLCommons-Box Docker platform configuration file that sets a number of
-including docker image name:
+parameters, including docker image name:
 ```
-python -m mlbox_docker_run configure --mlbox=examples/hello_world --platform=examples/hello_world/platforms/docker.yaml
+python -m mlcommons_box_docker_run configure --mlbox=examples/hello_world --platform=examples/hello_world/platforms/docker.yaml
 ```
-Docker runner will build a docker image for the Hello World MLBox.
+The Docker runner will build a docker image for the Hello World box.

-## Running MLBox
+## Running Hello World MLCommons-Box
-In order to run MLBox, users need to provide the path to the root directory of the MLBox, platform configuration file
+In order to run the Hello World box, users need to provide the path to the root directory of the box, platform
-and path to a task definition file.
+configuration file and path to a task definition file.
 Run the following two commands one at a time:
 ```
-python -m mlbox_docker_run run --mlbox=examples/hello_world --platform=examples/hello_world/platforms/docker.yaml --task=examples/hello_world/run/alice/hello.yaml
+python -m mlcommons_box_docker_run run --mlbox=examples/hello_world --platform=examples/hello_world/platforms/docker.yaml --task=examples/hello_world/run/alice/hello.yaml
-python -m mlbox_docker_run run --mlbox=examples/hello_world --platform=examples/hello_world/platforms/docker.yaml --task=examples/hello_world/run/alice/bye.yaml
+python -m mlcommons_box_docker_run run --mlbox=examples/hello_world --platform=examples/hello_world/platforms/docker.yaml --task=examples/hello_world/run/alice/bye.yaml
 ```
-MLBox creates a file `examples/hello_world/workspace/chats/chat_with_alice.txt` that contains the following:
+Hello World creates a file `examples/hello_world/workspace/chats/chat_with_alice.txt` that contains the following:
 ```
 [2020-09-03 09:13:14.236945]  Hi, Alice!
 Nice to meet you.
 [2020-09-03 09:13:20.749831]  Bye, Alice!
 It was great talking to you.
 ```

-## Modifying MLBox
+## Modifying MLCommons-Box

 ### Adding new user
 Create a new file `examples/hello_world/workspace/names/donald.txt` with the following content: `Donald`.